The Most Detailed, Up-to-Date Enterprise Architecture Repository

 Benefits of EA repository management

-Reducing the friction of keeping an EA repository updated benefits the company with more accurate data for stakeholder decision-making and allows enterprise architects to do other, more value-oriented projects that support business outcomes.
+Reducing the friction of updating an EA repository benefits the company with more accurate data for stakeholder decision-making.
+It allows enterprise architects to do other, more value-oriented projects supporting business outcomes.
 Further, on average, developers spend only 5% of their time writing new code, 20% modifying the legacy code, and up to 60% understanding the existing code.
 Reducing time and manual work will allow developers and architects to focus on “to-be” future scenarios.

 Some examples of different types of EA discovery